AlexMercedCoder/iceberg-community/src/content/docs/start/start.md

 - [**Mobilizon**](https://www.joinmobilizon.org): An open source events page platform, you can deploy your own instance of Mobilizon or use one of many [running instances](https://instances.joinmobilizon.org/instances).

-Once your group is created submit it to be added to icebergcommunity.com fill out [this form](https://airtable.com/appjJ1DnEMvRV173g/pagH1oVMGTgzuwGTg/form).
+Once your group is created submit additions to the directory by either emailing email@icebergcommunity.com or making a [pull request on this websites repo.](https://github.com/AlexMercedCoder/iceberg-community)

 ## Step 2 - Create Slack Channel